New aircon never cooled: line never vacuumed before charging

 What fixed it

-We added gas slowly and watched how the system responded.
-The charge was brought up to the correct level for the installed pipe length.
-Once it reached the right range, we ran the unit under steady conditions and checked it again.
-The air at the vent came out clearly colder than before.
-We recorded the before and after readings so the client could take them to the original installer.
+We recovered the existing gas, pulled a full vacuum on the line to clear out the trapped air and moisture, and recharged it fresh to the correct level for the installed pipe length.
+Once recharged, we ran the unit and checked it again.
+The air at the vent came out clearly colder than before, and colder than the earlier top-up had managed.
+We recorded the before and after readings so the homeowner could take them to the original installer.

 Outcome

 The bedroom reached the set temperature for the first time since installation.
-The recorded readings give a clear basis to raise the undercharge with the original installer.
+The recorded readings give a clear basis to raise the skipped evacuation step with the original installer.

 What this case teaches us